Kilimanjaro Equipment List

 What Kilimanjaro gear to take and why

-Getting the right Kilimanjaro equipment will put a fair dint into your budget.
+Getting the right Kilimanjaro equipment will make a dent in your budget.

 The Kilimanjaro equipment list below has all the essential gear that you need for your Kilimanjaro climb.